AwaisSDev/PULSE/README.md

 ## Clinical Decision Support

-HAADS does **not** diagnose or prescribe.
+PULSE does **not** diagnose or prescribe.
 At 🔴 Red alert, it surfaces protocol-aligned reminders:

 - Check Airway, Breathing, Circulation (ABCs)
 - Call attending doctor immediately